tandinomu/nginx-node-redis/Practical2/Readme.md

 ![ps](./Images/8.png)

-Access the application in a browser at http://localhost and refresh several times to see load balancing between web1 and web2:
+Accessed the application in a browser at http://localhost and refresh several times to see load balancing between web1 and web2:
 ![localhost](./Images/10.png)

 ![web2localhost](./Images/11.png)